vijaysbhat/dojo/experience.md

   * First give a vaguely defined small task to measure a baseline for ability.
   * Calibrate amount of support needed based on how well they do.
     * How do they clarify the requirements?
 Talk directly to stakeholders?
-    * Quality of code produced.
-Defensive coding, observability and monitoring.
+    * Assess the quality of code produced e.g. defensive coding, observability and monitoring.
   * Why?
     * Too much support and team member might be demoralized or resentful.
     * Too little support and team member might be demotivated and not even ask for help.
 * Turf battles
-  * Have to manage / preempt them otherwise it reflects poorly on everyone.
+  * Have to manage / preempt them otherwise it reflects poorly across teams.
-  * Build relationships and get multiple data points on history and motivations of teams
+  * Build relationships and get multiple data points for diversity of context and insights.
   * Build trust with common goal in mind
+* Building Trust
+  * Pick up the (grunt) work teams are unwilling / unable to do because it a) falls between team boundaries b) isn’t shiny and exciting c) people in the teams don’t have the necessary background.
+  * In my experience this kind of work has outsize impact because it enables smooth end to end operation across teams.
+  * Building trust in this manner pre-empts turf battles and opens up access to future opportunities for impact.
+  * **Examples**
+    * **Driver Engagement team**
+      * Identified lack of tracking mechanism for data issues and set up JIRA for the data science team.
+      * Automated data quality and parity checks for every stage of ETL to fail early
+      * Optimize ETL for faster recovery in the event of upstream data issues.
+      * **Impact**: number of reported issues dropped from 13 a month to 3 a month in just 3 months.
+    * **Marketplace forecasting system**
+      * Identified and validated essential requirements (time to ship, no-touch / full automation, SLA, observability and monitoring) and non-requirements (distributed training)
+      * A forecast model is of limited utility if it needs a lot of manual steps to operate and validate, and therefore cannot be widely used by non data scientists.
+      * Proactive with use of defensive checks, alerts and visualizations to monitor / output quality.
+      * **Impact**: On schedule delivery of high impact and fully automated forecast pipeline that *just works*.

 * What's my superpower?
-  * Developed a strong reputation for analytical chops - uncommon for SWE
+  * Developed a strong reputation for analytical chops - uncommon for SWE.
-  * Great at data visualization and telling a story
+  * Great at data visualization and telling a story.
   * Mindset - walk folks through my interpretation and recommendation, do they agree with it?
-  * Get buy-in or disagree and commit
+  * Get buy-in or disagree and commit.
-  * Builds trust and people reach out for advice
+  * Builds trust and people reach out for advice.

 ### Technical